Creative-Names/WebApp/README.md

 - Work both 9-5 with part-time to earn extra money! 💰💰💰
 - Gain experience with our partners to excel in your feild! 👷
-- Get personally tailored posting with out self-made AI 🤖
+- Get personally tailored posting with our self-made AI 🤖
 - Easy to use GUI, with a modern look (now easy on the eyes!) 💻

 _Visit our site here: https://creativecorner.creativenom.repl.co/_

 ## Demo our app on your system

 > Our project runs on flask module on python.
-Download the source code install the dependencies and devDependencies
+Download the source, code install the dependencies and devDependencies

 > Check the production environment
 ```sh